Luzon rain forests: History

-Pre-historic
+Prehistoric

 In 2005, evidence for human occupation in northern Luzon since at least 25,000 years ago, was found in Callao Cave.
 Evidence included chert flake tools, charred parenchymatous tissues, starch grains, grasses, and Moraceae phytolith.
 The possibility of hunter-gatherers subsisting in Holocene tropical rain forests without support from agriculturalists was debated, based on the patchy and seasonal resources.
 Wild forest animals are lean and lacking in calorie-rich fat.

 However, hunters and gatherers may have managed by strategizing and moving to correspond to the shifting food resources.
-Information on skeletal morphology and diet is merely speculative as no human remains were recovered from this time period.
+Information on skeletal morphology and diet is merely speculative as no human remains were recovered from this period.
 This idea is supported by the Sierra Madre Agta of the recent ethnographic past who would plan their movements based on the seasons and available resources; they hunted in the montane forest during the rainy season and in the lowland forest during the summer.
 Most of their food supply came from fishing, shellfish gathering, wild yams, nuts, and Caryota palms.

 In the same cave two years later, in 2007, the same scientist found a metatarsal bone dated to at least around 67,000 years ago, which is speculated to possibly be of Homo sapiens origin.
 The bone (Right MT3 – the small bone from the end of the middle toe of the right foot) has been identified as belonging to a species of the genus Homo.
 To tell if the bone belongs to an ancient anatomically modern human, a skull or mandible from the specimen is needed.
-This fossilized remain from Callao Cave is referred to as Callao Man.
+This fossilized remaining from Callao Cave is referred to as Callao Man.

 World War II

 During World War II, the Japanese invaded the Philippines, and a small band of the Communist Party of the Philippines (CPP) activists used the dense mountain jungles and vast swamps of the Luzon rainforest for protection.
 The communist activists established a base of operations in the nearby Mt.
 Arayat and the Candaba Swamp.
 These activists launched small yet annoying attacks against the Japanese.
 On December 10, 1941, CPP leaders issued a manifesto vowing their support for the anti-Japanese efforts of the Commonwealth and the United States, and urging the peasants to support this united anti-Japanese front.
 Resulting was the organization of the Hukbalahap, an acronym for the Hukbong Bayan Laban sa Hapon (the Anti-Japanese Army), in a small lowland forest clearing near Mt.
-Arayat on March 29, 1942 by the merging of the CPP with the remaining socialist and peasant organizations of Luzon.
+Arayat on March 29, 1942, by the merging of the CPP with the remaining socialist and peasant organizations of Luzon.